-All across the state, but particularly in North Texas, real estate opportunities are available for astute investors with the right tools.
-Our blog series examines three elements that we believe are common to every successful real estate investment.
+Across the state, but particularly in North Texas, real estate opportunities abound for investors.
+Our blog series examines three elements that are common to every successful real estate investment.

 - Buying Right